Storyblok Raises $80M Series C - Read News

 • Maintenance: The separation of the front-end from the back-end completely changes the way updates work.
 In a headless CMS developers do not have to worry about the constant stream of updates that are associated with monolithic systems.
 With a headless system, updates are installed automatically and developers do not have to stress about uptime or broken updates, as is often the case with monolithic or on-premise systems.

-Section titled Headless eCommerce and your CMS: A final word Headless eCommerce and your CMS: A final word
+Headless eCommerce and your CMS: A final word

 Transforming your current business to one driven by modern headless features can start at different places, but the most fundamental change comes from the heart of your operations, the content infrastructure.
 By implementing a headless CMS you can immediately observe how your multiple content silos transform into a central hub and your content gets published with consistent quality across different platforms.
 The coming changes in customer experience and your team’s capabilities will be almost immediate, and will open the doors for you to further move away from monolithic practices.